goshiphq/goship-cms/content/blog/what-is-guaranteed-delivery-and-when-do-you-need-it.md

 ---
-keywords: guaranteed delivery, LTL, LTL delivery
+keywords: guaranteed delivery, guaranteed LTL delivery, customer experience
 author: GoShip Admin
 title: What is Guaranteed Delivery in LTL and When Do You Need It?
 intro: Transit time is a common concern among shippers that offer LTL services.